Matthewnte/air-quality/README.md

 1. Clone this repository to your local machine or download zip file.
 1. Setup your .env variables as described in the `env.example` file.
 1. Run the program using `docker compose up`.
-Running with docker compose automatically start cron job
+Running with docker compose automatically start the Cron Job

 Or run it manually:
 1. `npm install`